Note: I’ll be updating this as I make changes to my system and as the X-Plane ecosystem evolves. Updated 20 Nov. 2018.

 So that’s the long version.
 The short version is:

-- Download HD Mesh V3 for the parts of the world you want.
+- Download HD or UHD Mesh V4 for the parts of the world you want.

-- Download W2XP models and sceneries for the regions of the world you want.
+- Download Simheaven W2XP models and sceneries for the regions of the world you want.

 - Download Airport Environment HD.